 In a globalized world overloaded with experiences, are we aware of the power of sound?
 Can the presence of live music create intimate and multifaceted conversations?
 Can it amplify ideas, create new connections and feed our bodies better than words?
 Cellist Rebecca Merblum would like to invite a new conversation that integrates musical language into speech, expression and ideas.
 Musicians share this within their community, but does it have to be limited to musicians?
 And who is to say…

-For cellist Rebecca Merblum, music has never been a standalone art.
-For her, the work was never just playing for an audience, but about listening and experiencing the people and things around you.
-And then the COVID-19 pandemic came, and everything about Merblum’s practice of music changed.
-So began “Conversations for Duet with Cello.”
+For the cellist Rebecca Merblum, music has never been a standalone art.
+It was never just about playing for the audience, but about listening and experiencing people and things around you.
+For her, sound and listening have always had topography.
+Each is connected to experiences and relationships.
+And then the pandemic emerged, and Merblum’s relationship to performance and music drastically shifted.
+So began the “Conversations for Duet with Cello.”

 Over the past year, Merblum has led evolving, virtual conversations with artist and landscape architect Rebecca Krinke, museum professional Lesley Kadish, and her cello.
 The central question was: What happens when the audience is invited into the performance itself, inside the conversation?
 When happens if, instead of playing for the audience, Merblum were to have a direct, one-on-one conversation with a member of the public?
 What would we hear then?